Clays Ferry Bridge: Original configuration

-In 1963, a twin high rise bridge was completed just south of the existing bridge and traffic ran in two lanes in each direction, With the completion of this new span, the original span was made northbound only.
+In 1963, a twin high-rise bridge was completed just south of the existing bridge and traffic ran in two lanes in each direction, With the completion of this new span, the original span was made northbound only.

+Current bridge

+The bridge in 2023.
+The three piers built in different decades support a single superstructure.

 After over two decades of use, a fatigue analysis of the Clays Ferry Bridge was completed.
 This was conducted in 1988 by Theodore Hopwood II, and Vishwas G. Oka, from the Kentucky Transportation Center Research, Report 539.
 In 1989, plans were announced to demolish the 1946 and 1963 bridge's superstructures and build a third pier.
 At this point, a new unified superstructure would be constructed across all three.
 This allowed for the addition of an extra vehicular lane plus shoulders.
 Construction started on January 6, 1994.

 On February 29, 1996, a crane leaned forward at a 30-degree angle while attempting to lift a 17-ton steel beam, nearly collapsing the bridge.
 Fearing the crane might fall into the river, engineers closed the bridge until 11:15 p.m.
 In this span of time, a new crane was brought in to carry the steel beam, in addition to stabilizing the crane.
 The operator chose to drop the beam onto the river bank, preventing it from falling off.
 This beam was the only item damaged during the incident.

 In the summer of 1998, crews finished painting, and by November, the entire project was completed.
 Each northbound/southbound roadway is 60 ft wide, and total traffic over the bridge was 75,000 vehicles per day in 2015.

 A resurfacing of the bridge began on August 1, 2021, and was projected to be completed by October 27.
 It was completed ahead of schedule on October 11.